seamusdemora/PiFormulae/Bluetooth-UsingBackportsForPipewire.md

 $
 ```

-### Sequel
+### Next: A Disaster!

-But it didn't take long for the wankers at Raspberry Pi to fuck this up!
-After an *overdue* `sudo apt update`, followed by `sudo apt -y full-upgrade`, I found that my reliable Bluetooth no longer worked at all:
+But it didn't take long for the stability to *evaporate*!
+Following an *overdue* `sudo apt update`, and `sudo apt -y full-upgrade`, I found that my reliable Bluetooth setup no longer worked at all:

 ```bash
 $ systemctl status bluetooth